JAlcocerT/JAlcocerT/content/blog/entrep_stripe_webifyer.md

   {{< card link="https://github.com/JAlcocerT/WebifAI" title="WebifAi / WebifAIyer" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code on Github to package and sale SSG Themes" >}}
 {{< /cards >}}

-And shame on me, I have not been tinkering with Stripe since last year [with the CV project](https://gitlab.com/fossengineer1/cv-check/-/blob/main/Z_Auth_Ways/Z_Auth_Stripe.py?ref_type=heads) as per [these tests](https://gitlab.com/fossengineer1/cv-check/-/tree/main/Z_Tests/Stripe?ref_type=heads).
+And shame on me: I have NOT been tinkering with Stripe since Q4 last year [with the CV project](https://gitlab.com/fossengineer1/cv-check/-/blob/main/Z_Auth_Ways/Z_Auth_Stripe.py?ref_type=heads) as per [these tests](https://gitlab.com/fossengineer1/cv-check/-/tree/main/Z_Tests/Stripe?ref_type=heads).

-For some time Im looking for a way to scale how I build websites for people.
+For some time Ive been looking for a way to scale how I build websites for people.

 Call it: webify, webifAI, webifyer, contentyourule.com or whatever...

 > Your website, your rules

-What we will be covering on this post:
+What we will be covering on this post: *a tech stack to ship websites*

 1. How to setup Stripe integration to sell like a Pro
 2. Recap on how to authenticate users into your Flask Apps